Rollo-Liu/telemetry-utils/README.md

 ## add-opt-in.py

-Adds the EnableTelemetry tag to a SWF file for use with Adobe "Monocle".
+Adds the EnableTelemetry tag to a SWF file for use with Adobe Scout.

 Run this script on your SWF to make it generate advanced telemetry, which is needed for the ActionScript Sampler, Stage3D Recording, and other features.